Who we are

 We encourage people to support FOCUS through prayer and financial support to ensure the ministry is sustainable and effective.
 We engage local churches and likeminded ministries to mutually support God's work.

 Pete served as a sailor in the Navy a long time ago!
-After the Navy, Pete did a ministry apprenticeship & then studied a Bth and MATh at Sydney Missionary and Bible College.
+After the Navy, Pete did a ministry apprenticeship & then studied for a Masters of Arts (Theology) at Sydney Missionary and Bible College.
 Pete finds it a massive privilege to lead the staff team of FOCUS and lead the ministry at the Army Logistics Training Center in Wodonga.
 Married to the legendary Mel, and together with their two kids, the Ritchie’s are part of Thurgoona Presbyterian Church.
 Pete has a life long dream of being an extra on Brooklyn 99.